-STEP 1: You contact the Quality Improvement Organization again and ask for another review.
+Step 1: You contact the Quality Improvement Organization again and ask for another review.

-☐ You must ask for this review within 60 calendar days after the day the Quality Improvement Organization said no to your Level 1 Appeal.
-You can ask for this review only if you stayed in the hospital after the date that your coverage for the care ended.
-2 STEP 2: The Quality Improvement Organization does a second review of your situation. ☐ Reviewers at the Quality Improvement Organization will take another careful look at all of the information related to your appeal.
-STEP 3: Within 14 calendar days of receipt of your request for a second review, the Quality Improvement Organization reviewers will decide on your appeal and tell you their decision.
-If the review organization says yes: □ We must reimburse you for our share of the costs of hospital care you have received since noon on the day after the date your first appeal was turned down by the Quality Improvement Organization.
-We must continue providing coverage for your inpatient hospital care for as long as it is medically necessary. $\hfill \square$ You must continue to pay your share of the costs and coverage limitations may apply.
-If the review organization says no: $\hfill\square$ It means they agree with the decision they made on your Level 1 Appeal and will not change it The notice you get will tell you in writing what you can do if you wish to continue with the review process.
+□ You must ask for this review within 60 calendar days after the day the Quality Improvement Organization said no to your Level 1 Appeal.
+You can ask for this review only if you stay in the hospital after the date that your coverage for the care ended.

+Step 2: The Quality Improvement Organization does a second review of your situation.

+□ Reviewers at the Quality Improvement Organization will take another careful look at all of the information related to your appeal.

+Step 3: Within 14 calendar days of receipt of your request for a second review, the Quality Improvement Organization reviewers will decide on your appeal and tell you their decision.

+If the review organization says yes:

+- □ We must reimburse you for our share of the costs of hospital care you have received since noon on the day after the date your first appeal was turned down by the Quality Improvement Organization.
+We must continue providing coverage for your inpatient hospital care for as long as it is medically necessary. - □ You must continue to pay your share of the costs and coverage limitations may apply.

+If the review organization says no:

+- □ It means they agree with the decision they made on your Level 1 Appeal and will not change it. - □ The notice you get will tell you in writing what you can do if you wish to continue with the review process.
 It will give you the details about how to go on to the next level of appeal, which is handled by an Administrative Law Judge or attorney adjudicator.

-4 STEP 4: If the answer is no, you will need to decide whether you want to take your appeal further by going on to Level 3. □ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+Step 4: If the answer is no, you will need to decide whether you want to take your appeal further by going on to Level 3.

+- □ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
 If the review organization turns down your Level 2 Appeal, you can choose whether to accept that decision or whether to go on to Level 3 and make another appeal.
-At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator. □ Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
-Deciron 3 in this chapter tells more about Levels 3, 4, and 3 or the appeals process.
+At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator. - □ Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

+Section 7.4 What if you miss the deadline for making your Level 1 Appeal?